tdg5-wordpress/wordpress_tdg5/README.md

-# wordpress_heroku_composer
+# Wordpress Heroku Composer

-Template project for deploying Wordpress to Heroku using Composer for package and dependency management
+Template project for deploying Wordpress to Heroku using Composer for package and dependency management.